JorisJamers/cloud-native-track-openshift/lab-XX/README.md

 binary you need to your default download folder.

-Browse to the download folder via your terminal and do the following commando in the map you recently downloaded. `openshift-origin-client-tools-v1`
+Browse to the download folder via your terminal and do the following commando in the folder you recently downloaded. `openshift-origin-client-tools-v1`

 Now do the following command.